[Commander] Talius was stunned.

-“So, do you think he was with the enemy after all?”
-He asked Aylin the [Pyromancer].
+“So, do you think he was with the enemy after all?” he asked the [Pyromancer], Aylin.

-“Not necessarily, maybe he panicked and found them less threatening.”
-She tried to reason.
+“Not necessarily.
+Maybe he panicked, and found the Krell less threatening,” she tried to reason.

 “As to be expected from a proud people cornered like this, yes.”
 Talius looked resigned to the losses.

-“At least many have been captured.”
-She said to lighten the mood.
+“At least many have been captured,” she said, trying to lighten the mood.

-“They'll probably go to the Royal Arena.
-The games this year will be excellent.”
-She still tried.
+“They’ll probably go to the Royal Arena.
+The games this year will be excellent,” she ventured.

-The Royal Arena was the greatest source of entertainment in the empire, seated at the heart of it: the capital city of Hjiavak.
-It was only second to the Imperial Palace in its splendour, and it could hold more than 80,000 spectators at a time.
+The Royal Arena was the greatest source of entertainment in The Empire.
+Seated at its heart of it, the capital city of Hjiavak, it was second only to the Imperial Palace in its splendour and could hold more than 80,000 spectators at a time.

-[Commander] Talius couldn't be bothered less by the entertainment of royalty though, he saw no benefit from the cruel practice.
-Gladiators were destined to suffer and die, it was slow torture.
+[Commander] Talius couldn’t be bothered less by the entertainment of royalty, though, and saw no benefit from the cruel practice.
+Gladiators were destined to suffer and die.
+It was slow torture.
 At least a regular slave was a productive member of society, and a rehabilitated prisoner could have a future.